Huy Hòa

 The Tet is an expression of the interaction between people and environment in the spirit of agricultural culture, with ethnic clans and communities, and with divine and lofty confidence in spiritual life…

-Although the origins of Tet are unknown, there is evidence that the Vietnamese New Year began in China and was introduced to Vietnam during 1000 years of Northern dominance.
 However, according to the legend of “Banh Chung and Banh Day,” Vietnamese people have been celebrating Tet since before the Hung Kings.
-And a growing number of historians and experts are discovering new evidence that the Vietnamese Tet predates the Chinese New Year.
+A growing number of historians and experts are discovering new evidence that the Vietnamese Tet predates the Chinese New Year.

 Vietnamese Lunar New Year

 In Vietnamese culture, the Lunar New Year is the biggest event.
 Tet marks the start of a new year with the greatest wishes for a peaceful, prosperous, and prosperous year ahead.
-After a long year away from home, the Lunar New Year is also a time when people return home to meet and see each other.

 This is a highly significant holiday for Vietnamese people, thus there are rituals and habits in this traditional New Year that have been passed down from ancient times to the present day and have gradually become a beauty in Tet culture.
-These traditions can also be used to express wishes for a joyful and peaceful new year.

 Vietnamese people’s traditional Tet holiday customs

 The most important holiday for Vietnamese people is the Lunar New Year, which is observed on the first day of the first lunar month.
-Tet is a time for family members to get together, exchange New Year’s greetings, pay one other visits, and wish each other a good and prosperous year ahead.
-In addition to the beauty of the Vietnamese New Year tradition, there are many intriguing and distinctive rituals to celebrate Tet in Vietnam.
+Tet is a time for family members to get together, exchange New Year’s greetings, pay one another a visit, and wish each other a good and prosperous year ahead.

 So, how do Vietnamese families spend their Tet days?
 There are some lovely aspects to the Vietnamese people’s Tet celebrations.